pingcap/docs/performance-tuning-methods.md

 - The red bold line in the QPS panel stands for failed queries, and the Y-axis on the right shows the number of failed queries.
 A value other than 0 means the presence of failed queries.
 - If the total QPS is equal to the number of queries in the CPS By Type panel, the query command has been executed in the application.
 - The Queries Using Plan Cache OPS panel has no data, because prepared plan cache is not enabled and TiDB execution plan cache is unavailable.
 This means that TiDB needs to parse every query of the application and generate an execution plan again.
-As a result, the compile time is longer with increasing CPU consumption by TiDB.
+As a result, the `compile` time is longer with increasing CPU consumption by TiDB.

 **Example 3: Execution plan cache unavailable with prepared statement enabled for OLTP workload**

 `StmtPreare` times = `StmtExecute` times = `StmtClose` times ~= `StmtFetch` times.
 The application uses the prepare > execute > fetch > close loop.
 To prevent data leak, many frameworks call `close` after the `execute` phase.
-This creates two problems.
+This results in two problems:

 - A SQL execution requires four commands and four network round trips.
 - Queries Using Plan Cache OPS is 0, indicating zero hit of execution plan cache.
 The `StmtClose` command clears cached execution plans by default and the next `StmtPreare` command needs to generate the execution plan again.

 > **Note:**
 >
-> As of TiDB v6.0.0, you can prevent the `StmtClose` command from clearing cached execution plans via the global variable (`set global tidb_ignore_prepared_cache_close_stmt=on;`).
+> Starting from TiDB v6.0.0, you can prevent the `StmtClose` command from clearing cached execution plans via the global variable (`set global tidb_ignore_prepared_cache_close_stmt=on;`).
 In this way, there is no need to generate the execution plan again for the next SQL execution.

 ![OLTP-Prepared](/media/performance/oltp_prepared_statement_no_plan_cache.png)